lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Implicit inputs:

-  ML-KEM   A placeholder for the specific ML-KEM algorithm and
+  ML-KEM   The underlying ML-KEM algorithm and
-           parameter set to use, for example, could be "ML-KEM-768".
+           parameter, for example, could be "ML-KEM-768".

 Output: